Intermediate links of plane curves: Euler characteristic of -links

 Start with $r$ close to zero.
 If $\mathcal{C}$ is generic, we may assume it does not pass through the origin, so $D_r$ is empty.
 It has $\rot=\writhe=\chi=0$, so $\Theta=0$.

 The extra assumption is that $\Theta(r)=0$ for $r$ sufficiently large.

+In Table~\ref{tab:changes} we gathered the changes of various quantities upon performing a given move.
+Verifying the values in the table is routine and follows directly from the definition of the moves.

-From the assumption it follows by Table~\ref{tab:changes}, Lemma~\ref{noominus} and Theorem~\ref{th:reid1} that the only allowed moves do not increase $\Theta$.
+From the assumption it follows by Table~\ref{tab:changes}, Lemma~\ref{noominus} and Theorem~\ref{th:reid1} that no allowed move can actually increase $\Theta$.
 Therefore, if $\Theta=0$ for small $r$ and for $r$ close to infinity, then we infer that $\Theta\equiv 0$.

 \textbf{Step 2.} \emph{Perturbing $\mathcal{C}$ at infinity.}

 Fix $r_0>0$.
 Suppose that $d=\deg f$.
 Take $\wt{f}(x,y)=f(x,y)+\eta(x^\delta+y^\delta)$, where $\delta>d$ and $\eta\neq 0$ is a very small complex number.
 Denote by $\wt{\mathcal{C}}$ the zero set of $\wt{f}$ and let $\wt{\Theta}$ be the $\Theta$ function for $\wt{\mathcal{C}}$.